brucou/react-state-driven/README.md

 - The initial extended state is `{ query: '', items: [], photo: undefined }`
 - The machine transitions automatically from the initial state to the `start` control state.
   - on doing so, it issues one command : render `GalleryApp`.
-Render commands have a default handler which renders the `React.Element` passed as parameter.
-That element can be computed from the extended state of the state machine and the event data.
+Render commands have a default handler which renders the `renderWith` component passed as parameter with the *props* included in the render command.
 An event emitter (`next` in code sample above) is passed to allow for the element to send events to the state machine.
 - The `Machine` component executes the render command and renders a gallery app with an empty query text input, no images(`items`), and no selected image (`photo`).
 - The user enters some text in the text input